TildaPublishingOfficial/tilda-wordpress-plugin/readme.txt

 3. Page with list project and pages from tilda.cc http://images.tildacdn.info/4af42b78-3494-4a85-ba10-15c2315af6f6/1.jpg

 == Changelog ==

+= 0.2.27
+* added a switch to turn off the styles in the list; added settings for custom types; add checking exist curl library or allow_url_fopen option and add option for save IMG on cdn.

 = 0.2.26 =
 * fix: resolve conflict with plugin modify meta box